 "A good rule of thumb to follow for knowing when the time is right for giving children a credit card is: If they can't work, giving them a credit card won't work," Tayne says.

 Another thing to consider if your teenager doesn't have a credit card, and you'd like him or her to have one: Open up a bank account and let him or her have a debit card instead, or give them a prepaid debit card, Tayne suggests.

 "This provides teens with a first-hand look and understanding about the concept of saving and what it means to have to pay for purchases made – presenting authentic lessons in accountability and responsible spending without the worry of potential late payments, accrual of interest or damaging credit," she says.

 Helping your college kid choose a credit card.
-No, your college kid isn't actually a kid, and he or she can make their own decisions.
-But you'll do your child a favor if you volunteer to help choose a credit card, says Kevin Gallegos, vice president of Phoenix operations with Freedom Financial Network, a national debt solutions company.
+You'll do your child a favor if you volunteer to help choose a credit card, says Kevin Gallegos, senior vice president of Phoenix operations with Freedom Financial Network, a national debt solutions company.